Right to health: Constitutional right to health care

 As of 2008, at least 115 national constitutions now recognize the right to health.
 Sometimes, these rights are justiciable, meaning that they can be pursued by action in court.
 Indeed, a trend in constitutional reform around the world has been both to entrench the right to health and make it justiciable.
 The US is an outlier to these trends, at least at the federal level.
 Nonetheless, there have been campaigns in the US seeking to support a constitutional recognition of the right to health.
 Where constitutions do recognize a justiciable right to health, the responses by courts has been mixed.

-While that proportion of all countries of the world seems quite large, these countries’ constitutions do not always provide specificities surrounding what the right to health means.
-Not all of these constitutions provided clauses about constitutionally guaranteed medicines or healthcare, but they do often have sufficient importance to be pursued by action in court.
-Newer constitutions tend to include clauses about guarantees to a right to health within their articles more frequently than older constitutions.
-Only 33 % of constitutions written before 1970 included any clause about the right to health, while only one country’s new constitution since 1990 has not included a clause about a right to health.
-The most recent country to adopt a universal healthcare scheme constitutionally is Burkina Faso, which adopted this change in 2023.

 In 2022, Oregon became the first US state to enact a constitutional right to health care through Oregon Ballot Measure 111.